movemoveapp/laravel-prometheus/README.md

 [![License](http://poser.pugx.org/movemoveapp/laravel-prometheus/license)](https://packagist.org/packages/movemoveapp/laravel-prometheus)
 [![PHP Version Require](http://poser.pugx.org/movemoveapp/laravel-prometheus/require/php)](https://packagist.org/packages/movemoveapp/laravel-prometheus)

-> ⚠️ This is a fork of the original package [shureban/laravel-prometheus](https://github.com/shureban/laravel-prometheus),
+> ⚠️ This is a friendly fork of [shureban/laravel-prometheus](https://github.com/shureban/laravel-prometheus),
-> with added support for `predis/predis ^3.0`.
+> created to support `predis/predis ^3.0` until the original maintainer has a chance to fix it 😄

 All original functionality is preserved.
 The package is designed to collect Prometheus metrics from a Laravel application using a Redis-based storage backend.